Skills taxonomies versus skills intelligence tools

 What is a skills taxonomy?

-What are skills intelligence tools?
+What are skills intelligence systems?

 They’re typically built on deep-learning AI and machine-learning capabilities, maintaining a sophisticated and ever-evolving data layer.
 This data is augmented with purpose-built infrastructure to view, manage, map, and inventory skills.

-Skills intelligence tools can integrate with LinkedIn profiles, resumes, and any project-based work economies to augment and infer jobs and employee skills.
+Skills intelligence systems can integrate with LinkedIn profiles, resumes, and any project-based work economies to augment and infer jobs and employee skills.
 These systems leverage algorithms designed to understand the context of roles and skills in your organization, in turn providing much more granular insights than a skills taxonomy.

 Why does skills intelligence win out over skills taxonomies?

 While any skill insights will enhance leaders’ understanding of their workforce’s capabilities, using skills intelligence offers several distinct advantages over a skills taxonomy.
-According to recent research from The Josh Bersin Company, embracing skills-centric models “…doesn’t just involve creating a skills taxonomy.
+According to recent research from The Josh Bersin Company, embracing skills-centric models “…doesn’t just involve creating a skills taxonomy.”

 In addition, it means using skills insights to drive strategic actions and answer questions like: where do we have skills shortages?
 How can we access the skills we need to start a new business venture?
 How can we leverage our current talent and their aspirations to reskill and upskill for the work we need and the careers they want?”.